 "There is a lot of opportunity" in truck driving, said Johnson, who has already secured a job with a trucking company and plans to do long-distance trucking.
 "There is a lot of money you can make out there."

-***
+***vvvins>

 Some companies offer their own internal CDL training programs.